-December 31, September 30,
+March 31, September 30,

-2020 2020
+2021 2020

 \$ \$

-Deposits - (a) 1,694 -
+Deposit 1,694 -

 Total deposits 1,694

-a) The Company's subsidiary Minera Til Til Spa signed an Asset Purchase Agreement (the "APA") with Minera Tamidak Limitada ("Tamidak"), a private Chilean company owned by a director, and paid the first installment under the APA of 44,055,102 Common Shares of the Company.
+The Company's subsidiary Minera Til Til Spa signed an Asset Purchase Agreement (the "APA") with Minera Tamidak Limitada ("Tamidak"), a private Chilean company owned by a director, and paid the first installment under the APA of 44,055,102 Common Shares of the Company.
 The APA agreement states that Tamidak will transfer certain assets, rights and obligations of Tamidak relating to the Pimenton Copper Gold Mining Project, which is still to be completed.